singhsidhukuldeep/singhsidhukuldeep.github.io/docs/privacy.md

 ---
 title: Privacy Policy
-description: This is a list of projects that you can try yourself and add them to your portfolio.
+description: This is the Privacy Policy for https://singhsidhukuldeep.github.io
 ---

 # Privacy Policy for https://singhsidhukuldeep.github.io